ingenious/partials-promise/README.md

   Return a Promise which is fulfilled with an array of matching templates.

-  If the same filename occurs in more than one diretory then the registered partial will be replaced, so the directories should be in order of increasing preference.
+  If the same filename occurs in more than one directory then the registered partial will be replaced, so the directories should be in order of increasing preference.

 ## Example